Webador/SlmMail/docs/Mandrill.md

 $message->setOptions(array('auto_html' => true, 'inline_css' => true));
 ```

-Mandrill service will automatically filter unknown options.
+Mandrill service will filter unknown options.
+Unsupported options with throw an exception `SlmMail\Mail\Message\Provider\Exception\InvalidArgumentException`.
 Here are the currently supported options:

 * important: (boolean) whether or not this message is important, and should be delivered ahead of non-important messages
 * track_opens: (boolean) whether or not to turn on open tracking for the message